-Amazon Prime & Prime Video: If you've paid for an Amazon Prime subscription, then you can easily stream Prime Video shows and movies onto your Echo Show 5.
+Amazon Prime & Prime Video: If you've paid for an Amazon Prime subscription, then you can easily stream Prime Video shows and movies onto your Echo Show 5 (2nd Gen).
 It also makes it easier to order items directly from Amazon.
 There's more to see than Prime Video, however.
 Check out this list of live TV services that you can watch on an Echo Show.

 Smart home controls: Alexa is compatible with more smart home devices than Google is, and it responds better to voice commands.
 Yet, its current touchscreen controls give you fewer options than what Google offers.

-The bottom line: The Echo Show 5 is a great option since it is inexpensive, features a camera, and works with several smart home devices.
+The bottom line: The Echo Show 5 is a great option since it is slightly less expensive, features a camera, and works with several smart home devices.
 It also makes it easier to stream shows and movies from Prime Video or order products from Amazon.
 However, the clunky YouTube usage and fewer touchscreen controls make it a slightly less convenient device than the Nest Hub (2nd Gen).

-When is the Echo Show 5 the right choice?
+When is the Echo Show 5 (2nd gen) the right choice?

-As mentioned previously, the fact that the Echo Show 5 is $50 cheaper than the Nest Hub while still featuring a camera makes Amazon's smart display a contender.
-If you'd prefer to spend less money or you just want a camera, it's worth considering.
-Additionally, if your home is already decked out with Alexa-compatible devices, the Echo Show 5 will be a better fit for you.
+As mentioned previously, the fact that the Echo Show 5 is $15 cheaper than the Nest Hub while still featuring a camera makes Amazon's smart display a contender.
+So if you'd prefer to spend less money or you just want a camera, it's worth considering.
+Additionally, if your home is already decked out with Alexa-compatible devices, the Echo Show 5 (2nd Gen) will be a better fit for you.

-Echo Show 5 vs. Nest Hub (2nd Gen): Which should you buy?
+Echo Show 5 (2nd Gen) vs. Nest Hub (2nd Gen): Which should you buy?